In Conversation With: Kristine Tompkins

 5. It is possible to play your part in this outstanding global effort when you visit the project firsthand

 To truly engage and understand a rewilding story, there is no better method than to experience it firsthand.
 In September, we will be travelling with a small group of guests to the Iberá wetlands to discover the restoration of this extraordinary habitat and the reintroduction of so many of its keystone species.
 Alongside Sofía Heinonen, who will be your journey’s host, you’ll have opportunities to meet Conservation Director, Sebastián Di Martino, and other members of the wider team to learn from differing perspectives and experiences.
+With phenomenal wildlife to be enjoyed, spectacular landscapes to explore, and the chance to meet and learn from truly inspirational conservation leaders whilst contributing to an immensely important mission, we would love to welcome you to this project.
+If you are interested in joining our journey with purpose, please apply here.
+Spaces are limited to just 14 guests.
+You can watch the full conversation between Kristine and Jonathan below.

 Wild Horizons | A Conversation with Kristine Tompkins and Jonathan Baillie – watch the full episode here.